input-output-hk/mithril/docs/website/blog/2025-05-07-client-security-advisory.md

 :::danger

-We strongly encourage all the `mainnet` users running a **client library or client CLI** to update to the latest versions to prevent the issue:
+We strongly encourage all `mainnet` users running a **client library or client CLI** to update to the latest versions to prevent the issue:

 - The **Mithril client library** has been fixed with version `0.12.2` and is available [here](https://crates.io/crates/mithril-client)
 - The **Mithril client CLI** has been fixed with version `0.12.1` and can be downloaded with the following command: